-Surface decoration has always played an essential role in Islamic architecture.
+Surface decoration has always played a fundamental role in Islamic architecture.
 As human representation is forbidden in Islamic religious monuments, designers employed mosaics, stucco, brickwork and ceramics, and the vigorous use of brilliant colour to reach unparalleled heights of expression.
 It is this ornamental dimension of Islamic architecture that is explored in this magnificent volume.